deepanm87/deepanm87/README.md

 - 👋 Hi, I’m @deepanm87
-- 👀 I’m interested in....data science and machine learning
+- 👀 I’m interested in....technical support and web development
-- 🌱 I’m currently learning ... machine learning
+- 🌱 I’m currently learning ... front end web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...